Topic

 Download decrypt.html and open it in your browser.

-Enter the decryption URL in the URL, passphrase, number of iterations, and click the "decryption" button.
+Enter the decryption URL, passphrase, and number of iterations, then click the 'Decryption' button.

-Once the correct information is entered, the decrypted text will be displayed.
+If the information is correct, the decrypted text will be displayed.

 💡